palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

 ##  Playback the camera position
 -  By using the api function [setCameraLookAt](https://sketchfab.com/developers/viewer/functions#api-setCameraLookAt) we can set a camera position.
 If we have a list of camera positions we can now trigger an animation.
-- make a list of the positions
+- make a list of the positions and save the list a new veriable called cameraPositions
 ```
 var cameraPositions = [
       {